soixantecircuits/electron-vue/README.md

 To test locally, use `SEMAPHORE_PROJECT_DIR=./../../ ./tests/scaffold.sh default` for default config.
 You can also test other configs.
 List of tested configs is in `tests/builds.json`.

+### Update documentation

+After modifiying the doc, update it for online use: `sh deploy-docs.sh`

 ## Made with electron-vue
 Take a look at some of the amazing projects built with electron-vue.
 Want to have your own project listed?
 Feel free add your project to the bottom of the list below then submit a pull request.